divya-r-kamat/seq2py/README.md

 ## Data Collection
-Collected the data from github and other python sources in the a format such that the description of the code to be written (starts with #), follwed by the code it should generate, and following requirements were taken into consideration:
+Collected the data from github and other python sources from web in the a format such that the description of the code to be written (starts with #), follwed by the code it should generate, and following requirements were taken into consideration:
 - we mention whether the code needs to write a program or write a function
 - if the code needs to print something, then "print" is mentioned in the text Here are some examples: